Brick Solid

 Inertia

 Parameter to use in inertia calculation.
 The block obtains the inertia tensor from the solid geometry and the parameter selected.
 Use Density if the material properties are known.
-Use Mass if the total solid mass is known.
+Use Mass if the total solid mass if known.

 Total mass to attribute to the solid element.
 This parameter can be positive or negative.
 Use a negative value to capture the effect of a void or cavity in a compound body (one comprising multiple solids and inertias), being careful to ensure that the mass of the body is on the whole positive.

 [x y z] coordinates of the center of mass relative to the block reference frame.
-The center of mass coincides with the center of gravity in uniform gravitational fields only.

 Three-element vector with the [Ixx Iyy Izz] moments of inertia specified relative to a frame with origin at the center of mass and axes parallel to the block reference frame.
 The moments of inertia are the diagonal elements of the inertia tensor